Taipei 101

 Taipei 101's postmodernist architectural style evokes traditional Asian aesthetics in a modern structure employing industrial materials.
 Its design incorporates a number of features that enable the structure to withstand the Pacific Ring of Fire's earthquakes and the region's tropical storms.
 The tower houses offices, restaurants, shops, and indoor and outdoor observatories.
 The tower is adjoined by a multilevel shopping mall that has the world's largest ruyi symbol as an exterior feature.

-Taipei 101 is owned by Taipei Financial Center Corporation.
-The skyscraper opened on 31 December 2004 to celebrate New Year's Eve (2005).